 Salt River National Historical Park and Ecological Preserve is now a part of the US National Park system and is a wonderfully serene spot to explore the natural wonders of our island.

 History and nature buffs can book a kayak tour with Virgin Kayak Company to explore the mangrove coves and learn about the history from artist and tour operator Bryan Updyke.
-I highly encourage a visit to their shop and eco-camp, Cane Bay Campground, where you can see Bryan’s Taino-inspired artwork at his Caribbean Indigenous Arts & Crafts Museum that has been influenced by the indigenous pre-Columbian peoples of St Croix.
+I highly encourage a visit to their shop at the Columbus Cove Marina where you can see Bryan’s Taino-inspired artwork at his Caribbean Indigenous Arts & Crafts Museum that has been influenced by the indigenous pre-Columbian peoples of St Croix.

 SCUBA divers can explore the underwater canyons in Salt River Bay teeming with life.
 In recent years, tech divers have explored the canyons to depths of 300 feet+.